yaya2devops/cloudblog/clc0i6hnw000h08l1auogdwm3.md

 * Describe Bourne-Shell, Bourne-Again Shell, and Programming Language Scripting.

-* Capable of installing and writing scripts in Bourne-Again Shell in Linux, macOS and Windows-Based OS.
+* Capable of installing and writing scripts in Bourne-Again Shell on Linux, macOS and Windows-Based OS.

 * Capable of working with Python including, installation, writing scripts and execution.